sajidrahman/personal-page/content/home/about.md

 # Order that this section will appear in.
 weight = 1
 +++
 Hi, My name is Sajidur Rahman, friends and acquaintances call me _'Sajid'_ (pronounced as 'SA-ZID').
-Currently, I am working in
+I am a PhD Student and I am working in
-[Institute for Cybersecurity Research Center at University of Florida](http://fics.institute.ufl.edu/) as a graduate research assistant.
+__Institute for Cybersecurity Research Center at University of Florida__ as a graduate research assistant.
 My research work intersects the following cross-cutting areas:
 <!--- Usable Security & Privacy Design - Human-Computer Interaction -->

 *  Usable Security & Privacy